 Admiral Jacob Fletcher was the commanding officer of Station Fifty-Nine.
-He had been the man to approve Dr. Leahy’s unescorted travel from Needle to the outer medical base where she had been assigned, he was the supervisor on deck when her ship’s distress signal had flared before disappearing from the command center’s screens, and he was the one now who stood at the center of the station’s chaos, trying his best to maintain control over himself and his officers as they watched the doctor’s health readings blare frantically before them.
+He had been the man to approve Dr. Leahy’s unescorted travel from Tractatio where she had been assigned, he was the supervisor on deck when her ship’s distress signal had flared before disappearing from the command center’s screens, and he was the one who now stood at the center of the station’s chaos, trying his best to maintain control over himself and his officers as they watched the doctor’s health readings blare frantically before them.

 This clearly wasn’t

 strategy, Fletcher thought.
 They would take what information they needed

 from her, and whatever else that might please them.
 It was cruelty and